 The Master of Philosophy (MPhil) is an ungraded degree awarded for research that demonstrates that the candidate has made a contribution to knowledge in a particular field of study by presenting new facts or by demonstrating an independent critical ability to evaluate existing material in a new light.

 The MPhil program is available in all Faculties.
 The degree requires that a thesis with a maximum length of 50,000 words be submitted for a written assessment by two examiners external to the University.
-Before submitting a thesis all candidates must have followed an approved program of study and research within the University for a period determined by the Higher Degree Research Committee and normally not less than one year.
+Before submitting a thesis all candidates must have followed an approved program of study and research within the University for a period as defined by the Higher Degree Research Rules and normally not less than one year.
 The program of study may include some coursework and research seminar units and participation in presentations, and will be supervised by at least two supervisors.

 In some disciplines further research training or the completion of a preliminary coursework program in research preparation may be required prior to admission to candidature.
 For further information, please refer to the section on Pathways to Macquarie Research Programs and to the Faculties and Departments sections of this Prospectus.

 Length of candidature